-STUDENTS and staff at Swindon Academy are celebrating after receiving national recognition for achieving some of the fastest improving GCSE results in the country.
+STUDENTS and staff at Swindon Academy are celebrating after receiving national recognition for achieving some of the fastest improving GCSE results in

-Every school in the country has been ranked according to how much progress they made in improving their GCSE results in 2011 in new rankings released by the SSAT – the representative body for schools.
+Every school in the country has been ranked according to how much progress they made in improving their GCSE results in 2011 in new rankings released by the SSAT – the representative body for

 The school, which was formerly Headlands, qualified in the top 10 per cent of schools in England for improving its GCSE results year-on-year from 2008 to 2011 by 28 percentage points overall.